 “Men need to feel important,” Lauren Bacall once said.
 “They feel better when they’re with younger girls or unknown girls.”

-Hjördis however, continued to leave an impression that left her frustrating millimetres from being known.
-On 14th October 1956, David appeared on the hugely popular live US TV game-show ‘What’s My Line’.
+Hjördis had made an impression that left her frustrating millimetres from being known in her own right.
+On 14th October 1956, David appeared on the hugely popular US TV game-show ‘What’s My Line’.
 When series regular panelist Bennett Cerf was introduced his first action was to peer at David and say: “I wish you had your wife here with you.”

 The movie role offered to Hjördis was not easily filled, and the producers ended up casting their net further afield.
 Swiss-Austrian actress Maria Schell was flown over from Europe, only to be replaced by a little-known Swiss actress, Elisabeth Müller.
 The movie came out later in 1956 and didn’t do particularly well.